Laura Fuentes

 The step-by-step procedure for roasting a pepper to perfection goes like this:

-Place the peppers face-side down on a large baking sheet and roast for 15 to 20 minutes or until the skins are slightly charred.
+Place the peppers face-side down on the baking sheet and roast for 15 to 20 minutes or until the skins are slightly charred.
 Remove them from the oven and allow them to cool for 10 minutes.

 Once the bell peppers are cooled, remove the skin and peel.
-Transfer the peppers to an airtight container and refrigerate for up to 2 weeks.
+Transfer the peppers to an airtight container.

 Best Temperature to Roast Red Peppers